What Men Live By: Plot

-In the sixth year, another customer comes in who happens to be a woman with two girls, one of which is crippled.
+In the sixth year, another customer comes in who happens to be a woman with two girls, one of whom is crippled.
 The woman requests if she could order a pair of leather shoes for each of the girls — three shoes of the same size, since they both share the same shoe size, and another shoe for the crippled girl's lame foot.
 As they are preparing to fill the order Michael stares intently at the girls and Simon wonders why he is doing so.
 As Simon takes the girls' measurements he asks the woman if they are her own children and how was the girl with the lame foot crippled.
 The woman explains that she has no relation to them and that the actual mother on her deathbed accidentally crushed the leg of the crippled girl.
 She expresses that she could not find it in her heart to leave them in a safe home or orphanage and adopted them as her own.
 When Michael hears this, he smiles for the third time since he has been there.